Do you have a picky pup at home? Many pooch parents find it difficult to entice their canine companions to finish their doggie dinners.

 A colorful carrot or two might be enough to sweeten the deal for your discerning doggie diner.
 These low calorie treats can be served raw or cooked on top of kibble and provide a rich source of vitamin A.

 If you’re serving them raw, it’s a good idea to grate the carrots in order to incorporate them throughout your dog’s dry food more easily.
+There are some homemade dog food crockpot recipes that uses carrots as a staple as well.

 14. Watermelon Pieces